AfaanBilal/AfaanBilal/README.md

 ## 👨‍💻 About Me

 - 🔒 Senior Software Development Engineer & CISO at [Centiment](https://www.centiment.co)
-- 🌱 Passionate about Rust, Go, security, and teaching others
+- 🌱 Passionate about Rust, Go, security, compliance (SOC2 / HIPAA) and teaching others
 - 🏆 OSS contributor and creator of [HyperDB](https://github.com/AfaanBilal/hyperdb) and more
 - 🎓 Instructor on Udemy (see my courses below)
 - ✍️ Blogging at [blog.afaan.dev](https://blog.afaan.dev) and [amx.gg](https://amx.gg)